 - Obesity/weight gain

-- Hair loss on body and/or tail (rat tail appearance)
+- Hair loss on the body and tail (rat tail appearance)

 - Dull, dry hair coat

 - Skin issues, such as infection or flaking

 - Otitis (ear infection)

 - Lethargy and weakness

 - Behavioral changes

 Less common but potentially serious complications of hypothyroidism include vestibular dysfunction (vertigo) and other neurological disorders, heart problems, and various health issues associated with obesity.